Skip to main content

 Consultations

-Improving the energy efficiency of external power supplies for electronic devices
+Improving the energy efficiency of three phase electric motors

-We’re consulting on options to improve the energy efficiency of external power supplies (also known as AC power adapters) being sold or supplied in Australia or New Zealand for use with electrical devices.
+We’re consulting on options to improve the energy efficiency of three phase electric motors being sold or supplied in Australia and New Zealand.

 17 March 2025